 The Gospels are absolutely clear that Jesus was crucified beneath a sign that displayed his alleged crime.
 All four Gospels record this, as you can easily see here which is part of a very helpful side-by-side comparison of the Gospels - thank you Jo Edkins!

 The relic shown below and held at the Church of Santa Croce in Gerusalemme in Rome first appears in 1492 along with the account that it was sealed in the wall of a church between 1122-1144 because it was in a box with the seal of Cardinal Gherardo Caccianemici of that time.
-Prior to that there is some mention of such a relic in Jerusalem but only after the death of Saint Helena who was supposed to have brought it to Rome.
-The provenance is weak, and it is against a backdrop of high levels of forgeries in the middle ages, going by most commentaries.
+There are documents that assert that Saint Helena brought the Titulus Crucis back to Rome from Jerusalem, but this paper reports a document that places such a relic in Jerusalem 50 years after her death.
+This paper states that there are references to the relic being in Rome prior to its discovery in 1492, and speculates that the discovery in 1492 was staged to coincide with finally driving the Moors out of Spain, though, even if true, this would not make the relic a fake.
+The same paper is somewhat scathing of the relic, too much so I think.
+This site gives a supportive account of the relic's authenticity, but came before the radiocarbon dating.
+The provenance seems circumstantial, and it is against a backdrop of high levels of forgeries in the middle ages, going by most commentaries.

 The relic said to have been brought from the Holy Land by Saint Helena and now held at the Church of Santa Croce in Gerusalemme in Rome